 Nicki Minaj is featured on “Transformer,” and she also rides the explosive beat that powers the song very well.
 On her lyrics, she equates the way she’s living to being a Transformer, while also reminding the world that she’s the boss b*tch of the industry for the 11,000th time.
 In my opinion, she has the best verse on this album, mainly due to its competitive nature and the pretty unflappable flow she uses on it.
 (Ps.
 There is subtle shots at Cardi on this joint.
 Pay close attention!)

 Nicki and Future usually make hits when they collaborate.

 The song that has been stuck in my head for the last two days takes the crown here.

-“Fine China” features an explosive instrumental by Wheezy that does a great job of gasses our heroes up.
+“Fine China” features an explosive instrumental by Wheezy that does a great job of gassing our heroes up.
 Juice WRLD and Future get lost in this instrumental, each singing passionately about a chick they are literally crazy about.
-The melody that both of our heroes use on their contributions is too infectious to pass up, and the vocals they deliver are mighty brave.
+The melody that both of our heroes use on their contributions to this song is too infectious to pass up, and the vocals they deliver are mighty brave.